Watch, stream Iowa State basketball vs. Auburn: TV channel, spread, game odds

 “They pressure you and get after you to try and wear you down,” ISU head coach TJ Otzelberger said.
 “They are shooting the ball great from the 3-point line.
 Early in the season, they are probably playing as well or better than anyone in the country.”

-Auburn, meanwhile, had one of the bigger wins on the young season when they knocked off then-No. 4 Houston, 74-69, just days after an incident on the plane to Texas.
-They have since added easy wins over Kent State and North Alabama to the resume.
+Auburn, who is third in the Coaches Poll, earned its spot in the Top 5 after taking out Houston on the road.
+The Tigers, who navigated some murky conditions in the air between players while en route to Texas, have also topped Kent State and North Alabama.

-Johni Broome leads the team at just under 17 points per game with four others averaging at least 10.
-The Tigers have knocked down 29 three-pointers for Bruce Pearl and are sitting right at 82 points a night.
+Always a high-scoring unit under Bruce Pearl, the Tigers are averaging 82 points a night and are led by player of the year candidate Johni Broome, who is right under 17 per game.
+Four others for Auburn are averaging at least 10, as they have knocked down 29 three-pointers in four games.

-According to the ESPN FPI, Auburn is just under a 62 percent favorite to win.
+According to the ESPN FPI, Auburn is just over a 62 percent favorite to win, and are now 4.5-point favorites.
 These two have met four times, with each winning twice.
 The Tigers got the better of ISU back in 2020 in Alabama, 80-76, with the Cyclones winning the two previous meetings.

-Awaiting the Cyclones will be either North Carolina or Dayton, as those two teams square off at the same invitational.
+Iowa State will remain on the islands, taking on either North Carolina or Dayton on Tuesday.
+Those two meet in the final game of the day.

-Here are details on how to watch Iowa State’s contest vs. IU Indianapolis on Monday, Nov.
-18:
+Here are details on how to watch Iowa State’s contest vs. Auburn on Monday, Nov.
+25:

 Iowa State vs. Auburn TV Channel, Live Stream